Policy Analysis | April 2021

 In the House, members, staff, and the public are required to wear masks in the chamber and committee hearing rooms, with some exceptions granted when a member or witness is speaking directly into a microphone.
 Members also may remove masks during a committee meeting if they are protected by a barrier and socially distanced from others.

 During Senate sessions, each member is permitted one staff member on the floor.
 Masks must be worn in the chamber except when members are alone at their desks.
 Moreover, to enter the chamber or attend a committee hearing, senators and staff must have a negative COVID-19 test that day.

-The General Assembly convened on January 13, 2021.
-The House of Delegates will meet remotely throughout the session, while the Senate will convene, with social distancing in place, at the Science Museum of Virginia in Richmond.
-To accommodate in-person meetings with constituents, legislators will be allowed to use four conference rooms at the Bon Secours facility near the Science Museum.
-Constituents will be permitted to schedule appointments to meet with legislators in one of the available conference rooms; however, no more than 10 people will be allowed in the rooms simultaneously, and everyone must wear masks and stay at least six feet apart from each other.
+The General Assembly convened on January 13, 2021, and adjourned sine die on March 1, 2021.
+The House of Delegates met remotely throughout the session, while the Senate convened, with social distancing in place, at the Science Museum of Virginia in Richmond.
+To accommodate in-person meetings with constituents, legislators were allowed to use four conference rooms at the Bon Secours facility near the Science Museum.
+Constituents were permitted to schedule appointments to meet with legislators in one of the available conference rooms; however, no more than 10 people were allowed in the rooms simultaneously, and everyone was required to wear masks and stay at least six feet apart from each other.